JohnLCaron/rlauxe/README.md

 For a comparison audit, the assorter function is B(MVR, CVR) as defined below, using this A_wk,ℓj.

 Notes
-* The candidates, winners and losers are kept in the AuditContest.
-* The ?? creates the assertions.
-Each assertion has a unique assorter.
 * Someone has to enforce that each CVR has <= number of allowed votes.